decision-making-mike/bash-linux-learning/README.md

 # Bash and linux learning

-A repository documenting my learning of Bash, Linux, and operating systems in general
+A repository documenting my learning of Bash, Linux, and operating systems in general.